-Tips & Tricks for integrating DID-ACT courses
+Tips and recommendations for integrating DID-ACT courses

 On this page we have compiled some tips and tricks for challenges we encountered during piloting the DID-ACT learning units at our institutions.
 We hope that you find these helpful when integration DID-ACT courses or resources into your teaching.